10 Places To Sell Broken Tv For Cash

 ClassifiedAds.com

 ClassifiedAds.com provides an easy way for anyone to reach a wide audience of potential buyers.
-This website allows you to create an ad for your broken TV, in just a few minutes and then list it for all the world to see.
+On this website you can create an ad for your broken TV, in just a few minutes and then list it for all the world to see.

 eBid